 When we first launched our ingredient disclosure program, we aimed to use a single naming system - the International Nomenclature of Cosmetic Ingredients (INCI) - for simplicity.
-These are terms that you're used to seeing on makeup and personal products, so we thought that they'd be most understandable for the most people.
+These are terms you're used to seeing on makeup and personal products, so we thought they'd be most understandable for the most people.

-However, since the INCI nomenclature is specifically for the personal care industry, some ingredients that we use are not on the INCI list.
+However, since the INCI nomenclature is specifically for the personal care industry, some ingredients we use are not on the INCI list.
 In those cases, we default to the ingredient dictionary shared by the U.S. household products industry.
-We were part of the industry collaboration through the Consumer Specialty Products Association (CSPA) ingredient dictionary.
-It's designed to help everyone in the household products industry use consistent ingredient naming.
+We were part of the industry collaboration through the Consumer Specialty Products Association (CSPA) that determined that nomenclature.

-As a result, our ingredient names are a combination of the INCI nomenclature and the CSPA dictionary.
-In many cases they overlap, but where they don't, we aim to use the name that is most commonly used within our industry or that will be best understood by consumers.
+As a result, our ingredient names are a combination of the global INCI nomenclature and the US CSPA dictionary.
+In many cases they overlap, but where they don't, we aim to use the name most commonly used within our industry or that will be best understood by consumers.
 An example is how we talk about water when it's used as an ingredient.
 The INCI term is aqua.
 We follow the CSPA dictionary and simply call it water.

 Why use chemicals at all...why not make products from natural ingredients?

 Keep in mind that all materials are "chemicals" - chemicals are the basic building blocks of everything, including our food, clothing, and the air that we breathe.
 For example, water is a combination of the chemicals hydrogen and oxygen (H2O), and air is a mix of nitrogen, oxygen, carbon dioxide, and other gases.
 Also, there are plenty of chemicals found in nature that are toxic, such as arsenic and cyanide.
 Importantly, sometimes a synthetic ingredient is a better choice for any number of reasons, including sustainability.
 For example, if not harvested sustainably, using a natural ingredient such as palm oil can lead to negative impacts such as deforestation.
 In such cases, using a synthetic substitute might be more responsible.
 SC Johnson does use ingredients found in nature, but only when they meet our own standards.